logicplace/pm-dev-docs/hardware/cpu/interrupts.md

 When the interrupt triggers, the value of I1~I0 is incremented, preventing the interrupt from continuously triggering.
 The handler must reset the [factor flag]() so that when SC is reset by `RETE` it's not immediately triggered again.

+The PM has three non-maskable interrupts: [00h][], [02h][], and [04h][].
+Other than the first one which is the startup/hard reset vector, the functions of the other two are unconfirmed.
+However, they're the same in every other S1C88 processor in the family: zero division and watchdog timer, respectively.

 ## Interrupt priority

 The 29 maskable interrupts are divided into 9 groups.
 Each of these groups are then provided a 2 bit priority encoder.
 These encoders define the order in which exception interrupts are processed.
 They're processed by priority first, then by the vector address (earlier = higher priority).
 If an interrupt group is assigned a priority of 0, all the interrupts for the group are implicity disabled.